 When one of your clients is pleased with their experience of your company, what are they likely to do?

-They will tell their friends, who will tell their friends, who will tell their friends and so on.
+They will tell their friends, who will say to their friends, who will then, tell their friends and so on.

-If their experience of your service is bad, you begin to lose those customers.
+If their experience of your service is terrible, you begin to lose those customers.
 Guess what those customers will do?
 Tell their friends, who will tell their friends and so on.

 The simplest, most effective way for your established business to generate leads is to get them from your existing customers.